Esteebaan23/Store_Sales_Time_Series_XGboost/README.md

 - Pandas
 - Statsmodels
 - Uvicorn (for running the FastAPI server)
-- starlette
+- Starlette
-- plotly
+- Plotly
-- xgboost
+- Xgboost
-- scikit-learn
+- Scikit-learn
-- python-multipart
+- Python-multipart

 ## Setup
 Open your Windows Terminal and follow the next steps: